 - Community representatives, or parent advocates.

-- A Preventive Family Team Conference Specialist will attend some of the conferences to support the preventive agency and ensure services are meeting your family’s needs.
+- A Prevention Family Team Conference Specialist will attend some of the conferences to support the prevention agency and ensure services are meeting your family’s needs.

 Why should I attend?